Small business bookkeeping: your simple guide

 Get started with bookkeeping for your small business

-Bookkeeping can be simple.
-With the right system in place, you can stay on top of your finances in just a few minutes each day.
+Bookkeeping doesn't have to be complicated.
+With the right system, you can stay on top of your finances in just minutes a day.

 Start by separating your business and personal accounts.
 Choose a method that fits your needs and pick software that automates repetitive tasks.
 As your business grows, you can add services or bring in a professional bookkeeper to help.

 Xero's cloud-based accounting software makes bookkeeping simple.
-It automatically reconciles your bank transactions, simplifies invoicing, and reports your finances in real time.
+It automatically reconciles your bank transactions and simplifies invoicing.
+You can check your finances in real time, from anywhere.
 Get one month free and see how much time you can save.

 FAQs on small business bookkeeping

-Here are answers to common questions about small business bookkeeping.
+Here are answers to frequently asked questions about small business bookkeeping.

 Can I do my own bookkeeping for my small business?